In Augustine’s Footsteps

 Each spring semester, students in the course Pellegrinaggio in Italia: In Search of Augustinian Community (RTS 2425, four credits) explore the life of St Augustine and the origin of the Augustinians, the religious order that bears his name.

 After weekly preparatory seminars, students journey to Augustinian Italy to examine firsthand sites of importance in Augustine’s life and in the origin and early history of the Augustinian friars.
 This experience provides active, engaged learning through dialogue among a community of friends.

 The course offers a number of interdisciplinary opportunities involving art, architecture, archeology, literature and history associated with Augustine in fourth- and fifth-century Italy and with the history of the Augustinians in medieval and renaissance Italy.
 Being a pilgrim will enhance the students’ search for the wisdom that can result from a deeper understanding of self, others and God, the search which captivated the life of Augustine.

 The on-site portion of the course is broken into three locations following the footsteps of St. Augustine.
-Students will begin this journey in Milan, then head to San Gimignano with visits to relevant sites throughout Tuscany, and end their experience in Rome.
+Students begin their journey in Milan, then head to San Gimignano with visits to relevant sites throughout Tuscany, and end their experience in Rome.

-The weekly seminars meet all throughout the spring semester both before and after.
+The weekly seminars meet all throughout the spring semester both before and after the pilgrimage.
 The journey itself takes place during spring break.

-Program costs of $3,300 includes all course and program-related expenses.
+Program cost of $3,300 includes all course and program-related expenses, including:

 - Two meals per day